 What will I learn?
-Based in Yorkshire, the workshop will give you the lowdown on how to design the perfect afternoon tea for vegetarians and vegans.
-From earl grey sultana scones to the ultimate vegan pavlova, you’ll leave feeling inspired and spoilt for choice with a range of sweet, plant-based recipes.
+Based in Yorkshire, the workshop will give you the lowdown on how to design the perfect vegan feast.
+From chestnut, orange and sage wellington to sticky gingerbread cake, you’ll leave feeling inspired and spoilt for choice with a range of sweet and savoury plant-based recipes.

 If you want to spend more than just a day learning the techniques to vegetarian cooking, then the Vegetarian Society Cookery School, located in a Victorian mansion in Cheshire, is a great place to learn.
 The courses are hands on, with tutors on hand to help you through out your time there.
 Best of all you’ll get to eat the food yourself!

 What will I learn?
-Over the two days, you’ll make over 20 dishes from soups and salads to dressings and desserts.
+Over the two days, you’ll make a variety of dishes from soups and salads to dressings and desserts.
 By the end of your time there, you’ll be able to cook a variety of veggie dishes and confidently plan a vegetarian menu.